PhungDucKien/excelium/slate/source/includes/_web_api.md

 action | the name of the action to execute text | the value to match with the result

-## Execute If Cookie Not Contain
+## Execute If Cookie Not Match

-Executes an action if all cookies of the current page under test not contain the given value.
+Executes an action if all cookies of the current page under test not match the given value.

 ### Usage

 `
-executeIfCookieNotContain(action, text)
+executeIfCookieNotMatch(action, text)
 `

 ### Parameters